Why Use This Data Source In Your Models?

 Thousands of Units, Seasonally Adjusted

-The data shows autocorrection, seasonality and a non-normal distribution.
-The data should be differenced and seasonally adjusted.
-While the Untransformed transformation, provides the best normality, the Order Norm variable will also perform well.
+The data shows auto correlation and a non-normal distribution.
+The data should be differenced.
+While the Order Norm transformation, provides the best normality, the Square Root variable will also perform well.

 Data is able to be distributed by time but not by geography.
 The roll up method used is Sum.